davidweber411/how-to-publish-to-maven-central-with-gradle/README.md

-# How to publish to maven central with gradle
+### Description

+This document should guide you through the process of publishing a gradle project to the maven central repository.

 ### Versions used